 Sofia also values giving back to the community and currently serves as the Executive Secretary for the Association of Spirituality and Mental Health of Ottawa.

-She is a professional member of the Canadian Counselling and Psychotherapy Association (CCPA) and in the application process to become a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO).
+She is a professional member of the Canadian Counselling and Psychotherapy Association (CCPA) and a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO).

 Outside of work, Sofia enjoys many cultural activities, including theatre, dance, music and visual art.

-She deeply values spending time with friends and family.
+She profoundly values spending time with friends and family.
 She loves discovering new and ancient cultures while travelling including seeing the pyramids in Egypt, cathedrals in Italy, and folk-dancing in Hungary.